edavidsmith/spc-geospatial-analysis-tool/README.md

-# Storm Prediction Center Convective Outlook Checker
+# Storm Prediction Center Geospatial Analysis Tool

 ## Description
 This program allows a user to specify a city and a type of convective risk, then tells them the outlook for that city based on data from NOAA